-During the globalization process, many skilled workers (and their families) in North Carolina, Maine, Pennsylvania and Vermont have suffered job loss and their once-vibrant communities have turned into ghost towns.
+During the globalization process, many skilled workers (and their families) in North Carolina, Maine, Pennsylvania, Massachusetts and Vermont have suffered job loss and their once-vibrant communities have turned into ghost towns.

 At Vermont Woods Studios Furniture we're working to restore those high quality jobs and help maintain the tradition of fine handcrafted furniture that's 100% made in America.
 We know there are plenty of people out there who still value quality craftsmanship and wish to buy bedroom, dining and living room furniture that will last a lifetime-- something they can proudly hand down to their children and grandchildren.

 The benefits of buying American made furniture go far beyond your own home and into the homes of American craftsmen: your decision to buy our USA made furniture means that local Vermont communities have sustainable economies and the tradition of high quality American craftsmanship lives on.

 And just so you know, Vermont has become the hub of American furniture making over the last three decades, as North Carolina companies have mostly gone overseas.
 At Vermont Woods Studios, our furniture really is 100% made in the USA.
 Actually it’s almost all made in Vermont (we do have a few craftspeople from New Hampshire though).

 You can help preserve the tradition of American furniture making by becoming a Vermont Woods Studios fan on facebook or following us on Twitter.
 There you'll see updates of our "Made in America" Holiday Shopping Challenge too, and you can take the Pledge to buy only American made holiday gifts this year.